Policies and Procedures

 - Students may examine or obtain a copy of their Northwest College transcripts in the Registrar’s Office during regular office hours.

-- Students who wish to examine records other than transcripts must file a written request to the Vice President for Student Affairs specifying the records the student wishes to examine.
+- Students who wish to examine records other than transcripts must file a written request to the Vice President for Student Services specifying the records the student wishes to examine.
 Requests to examine records are generally honored as soon as an appointment with the appropriate office can be arranged.
 The College must honor the request within 45 days.

 - Students may request that their records be amended to eliminate information the students believe to be inaccurate, misleading, or a violation of their rights, and are entitled to a hearing to challenge the contents of their records if a request for amendment is denied.